richardcocks/qrstickers/README.md

 ## License

-QRStickers is open source software available for commercial and personal use.
-See LICENSE file for details.
+QRStickers is licensed under the MIT License.
+See [LICENSE](LICENSE) file for details.

 ---